kubernetes/enhancements/keps/sig-release/3000-artifact-distribution/README.md

 ### Non-Goals

-Anything related to creation of artifacts, bom, digital signatures, staging buckets.
+Anything related to creation of artifacts, bom, staging buckets.

 ### What is not in scope